braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

     "subscription_group_id" : "(optional, string) Subscription group API ID", "to_phone_number" : "(optional, string) Phone number of the user receiving the message in e.164 format (for example +14155552671)"
   },
-  "time" : "(required, long) Unix timestamp at which the event happened", "user" : {
+  "time" : "(required, long) UNIX timestamp at which the event happened", "user" : {
     "device_id" : "(optional, string) ID of the device on which the event occurred", "external_user_id" : "(required, string) External ID of the user",